RaghavK16/txt-to-csv/README.md

 ## Contribution

-If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
+* If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Please check out the [contribution guide](https://gist.github.com/MarcDiethelm/7303312) for more details on how issues and pull requests work.

+* Don't forget to fork and star the repo.

 ###### This repository is just a small snippet of code I often use for Data Science projects, as many datasets are naturally .txt.
 You can reach out to me through raghavkhullar16@gmail.com.